savaslabs/savaslabs.github.io/_team/oksana-cyrwus.md

 image: "/assets/img/team/oksana/oksana-square-outside.jpg"

 ---
-Oksana is a right brain / left brain harmonizer who can quickly switch focus from design ideation to algorithm development all while serving the end user’s needs.
-As a Solutions Architect & Designer at Savas Labs, Oksana grounds her work in analytic research swiftly composing balanced solutions that fulfill high-level organizational goals.
+Oksana Cyrwus is a right brain / left brain harmonizer who can quickly switch focus from design ideation to algorithm development all while serving the end user’s needs.

+Oksana interprets and solves the most complex problems and extracts solutions that are unified, simple and feasible.
+With 30+ Drupal 8 projects under her belt, Oksana's technical and creative expertise brings cognition and spirit to the team building / mentoring process.

+She has a genuine interest in helping colleagues and clients overcome their own challenges and weaknesses while maintaining her own endless desire for learning.

-She began building her digital marketing skill set in 2007 as she worked towards her Master’s Degree in Applied Mathematics and Informatics.
-Having lived and worked in the eastern and western hemispheres, Oksana has refined a unique vision and discipline working with diverse cultures and industries.
-She is committed to delivering robust systems that are intuitive to the humans that use them.
+Oksana began building her digital marketing skill set in 2007 as she worked towards her Master’s Degree in Applied Mathematics and Informatics.
+Her experiences living and working in the eastern and western hemispheres enabled her to refine a unique vision and proven work discipline.

 Oksana prefers to take the path less travelled, usually with a two foot long camera lens strapped around her shoulder.
 She enjoys travel via back-country roads where she can provoke a more genuine learning experience of American history and culture.